kodecocodes/swift-algorithm-club/LRU Cache/Readme.md

 # LRU Cache

+Caches are used to hold objects in memory.
+A caches size is finite; If the system doesn't have enough memory, the cache must be purged or the program will crash.
 [Least Recently Used][1] (LRU) is a popular algorithm in cache design.
-Here, we will try to write this algorithm ourselves.
-It should support the 2 operations: `get(key)` and `set(key, value)`.
+The idea is simple: In low memory situations, the oldest used member of the cache will be purged.
+A *priority queue* is used to enforce this behavior.

-## Solution
+## The priority queue
-The key point in this algorithm is how to  maintain a priority queue when we do `get` and `set`.
-Let’s say we have `priority` list, the priority is ranked from high to low.
-So, head has the highest priority and tail has the lowest priority.

-There will be 2 key operations related to this queue.
-* Remove element
-* Insert element
+The key to the LRU cache is the priority queue.
+For simplicity, you'll model the queue using a linked list.
+All interactions with the LRU cache should respect this queue; Calling `get` and `set` should update the priority queue to reflect the most recently accessed element.

+### Operations

 Each time we access an element, either `set` or `get` we need to insert the element in the head of priority list.
 The `insert` operation will be look like this.